nielubowicz/swamp-witch-build-docs/season-of-the-witch/Readme.md

 ![Waveforms Ramp Up, Ramp Down, Square, Triangel, Sine, Sweep, Random Levels and Random Slopes](waveforms.png)

 > **NOTE**: The `Rate` and `Waveform`  options only affect the LFO control, not the expression or CV control signals.

+### Tap Tempo
+The footswitch on the right side of the Season of the Witch is a tap-tempo switch for the LFO.
+Note, this tap/interval does NOT correspond to the delay-time.

 ---